Picovoice/wake-word-benchmark/runtime/README.md

 ## Real Time Factor

-The [real time factor](http://enacademic.com/dic.nsf/enwiki/3796485) is ratio of length of audio input to processing time.
+The [real time factor](http://enacademic.com/dic.nsf/enwiki/3796485) is ratio of processing time to length of input audio.
-It can be thought of as inverse of average CPU usage.
+It can be thought of as average CPU usage.
 It is a common metric for measuring the performance of speech recognition system.
-For example, if it takes an engine 2 seconds to process a 24 second audio file it has a real time factor of 12.
-The higher the real time factor the more computationally-efficient (faster) the engine is.
+For example, if it takes an engine 1 seconds to process a 10 second audio file it has a real time factor of 0.1.
+The lower the real time factor the more computationally-efficient (faster) the engine is.

 ### Snowboy